If you aren’t earning a lot of money or you’re barely making ends meet, paying off your debt may seem impossible.

 People fall into debt for a variety of reasons.
 Regardless of whether you have mounting credit card bills from past financial mistakes, student loans, medical bills, or something else, debt can feel all-consuming and completely overwhelming.
 Yet, did you know that it’s possible to pay off every last penny you owe?
 It’s not always easy, but with some determination and dedication, you can pay off your debt, save more money, and improve your entire financial situation.

-Here are 6 tips for paying off debt when you have a small income.
+Here’s how to pay off debt when you have a small income.

 1. Create an emergency fund first

 While you may be eager to jump right in and start tackling your debt, if you don’t have an emergency fund, this should be your first goal.

 Without an emergency fund or financial buffer, any unexpected costs can derail your debt repayment process.
 Maybe your car breaks down and needs repairs, or you had a larger heating bill than you budgeted for.
 Whatever the case, when emergencies come up, you need money – and fast.

 So, start an emergency fund now with a separate savings account.
 This way you aren’t tempted to use it for your day-to-day spending.
 If this feels overwhelming, start small.
 Even $500 saved up can help you out in a stressful financial situation.